sebbacon/respire/views/diplomas/asthma-diploma.md

 * Be able to apply evidence-based practice through use of protocols
 * Appraise an area of current practice by measuring it against pre-selected standards, in order to identify and implement areas for change

-We are also able to run the diploma on an agreed date, with a minimum of 5 people and therefore if you are interested in running a diploma in your locality or workplace, please contact us to discuss.
+We run our courses with a maximum of 8 delegates and as a result all our planned courses for this year are already fully booked, however if you are interested in taking this diploma we are happy to run extra courses with a minimum of 5 people.

+Please contact us to discuss.

 Due to some recent funding we are currently able to offer our diplomas at a 50% discount.
 For the next 12 months, the diploma will cost £250 per person.